Changes to the Bankruptcy Form

 • People made bankrupt by sequestration order will need to complete the ‘Statement of Affairs’ only.

 • Applicants will have the option to complete an updated ‘Request for information on the National Personal Insolvency Index (NPII) to be withheld, removed or corrected’ form, which can be submitted at the same time.
-This will no longer be a question within the ‘Statement of Affairs’.
+This is no longer a question within the ‘Statement of Affairs’.

 Statement of Affairs for sequestration orders